Olympus E-M10 vs Sony A6000

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-M10 and the A6000 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 1440k dots.
 The adjacent table lists some of the other core features of the Olympus E-M10 and Sony A6000 along with similar information for a selection of comparators.

 One feature that differentiates the E-M10 and the A6000 is in-body image stabilization (IBIS).
-The E-M10 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M10 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Olympus E-M10 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.